Amy Dickinson: A book on every bed

 In 2009, Dickinson began asking her readers to wrap a book and put it on their children's beds on Christmas.
 Along with the Family Reading Partnership, "A Book on Every Bed" meant many children received books not only at Christmas but on birthdays or other holidays.

 Later, Dickinson made the idea a way to honor the memory of her mother on her birthday, December 23.
 Dickinson asked readers of her column to give a book to a child on Christmas or whatever day they celebrated.
 She said it could be new or a favorite book, but it should be wrapped at the foot of the child's bed.
 The parent should read the book to the child after it is unwrapped.
 In 2019, Dickinson joined with Children's Reading Connection, started in Ithaca, New York.

-Mushroom Controversy

-In 2022, Dickinson courted controversy with her response to a reader who asked if he overreacted when his camping buddies put mushrooms they could not identify into his food without his knowledge.
-The reader no longer trusted his friends' cooking and would bring his own food on trips.
-Dickinson called this an overreaction and suggested he get them all t-shirts reading "Fun Guys Forage Fungi."

-In response to heavy criticism, Dickinson acknowledged in a follow-up column that foraging mushrooms can be extremely dangerous without extensive training.
-However, Dickinson's second column came in for further criticism for misrepresenting her original response.
-For example, she omitted reference to the t-shirt suggestion, or that she called his refusal to eat their food an "overreaction."